“High school days are the best days of your lives…”

 I am shocked by how few of them I remember.

 I was lucky enough to go to a good school.
-In general, we were a well-behaved bunch who tried hard and got decent results.
-I can look back with fondness and say that yes, that school did a good job for six years, filling my head with ideas and ambitions before casting me out into the world to go my own way.
+In general, we were a well-behaved bunch who tried hard and got reasonable results.
+I can look back with fondness and say that yes, that high school in a small Scottish market town did a decent job for six years, filling my head with ideas and ambitions before casting me out into the world to go my own way.

-But I find it odd that many of the people who made that so have been erased this quickly from my memory.
+But I find it odd that many of the people who I saw – day in and day out for six years – have disappeared so quickly from my memory.

 There is a colourful jumble of standout moments from high school that I can recall vividly.
-A boy in the canteen trying to put the strap of his schoolbag over his head, and tipping a full pot of yoghurt over himself.
-The computer class where I went online for the first time ever, not knowing the difference between an email address and a website address.
-The school play where I had to sit crooning in a rocking chair throughout, acting the part of an old Glasgow Granny.
+A boy in the canteen trying to put the strap of his schoolbag over his head, and somehow tipping a full pot of yoghurt over his head.
+The computer class where I went online for the first time ever, not knowing the difference between an email address and a website.
+The school play where I had to sit crooning in a rocking chair throughout, acting the part of a wizened old Glasgow Granny.
 The guidance teacher who was so uncomfortable with the prospect of sex education that he showed us a video on the life cycle of a glass Coca Cola bottle instead.

-I mainly survived high school by developing a crush of fairly epic proportions on my English teacher (which thankfully he had the good grace and experience to ignore).
-I had bad hair and braces, wore purple Doc Martens and a leather skirt – it is fair to say I was not a beauty – and went the entire six years of high school without a boyfriend so I had to create my own interest somehow.
-He was short and smiling, and spoke with infectious passion about Shakespeare and Salinger.
-It wasn’t much, but I would take what I could get, and a glance of him in the corridor between double maths and double PE brightened many a dull day.
+I mainly survived high school by developing a crush of fairly epic proportions on my English teacher, which I am grateful he had the good grace and experience to ignore.
+I had bad hair and braces, wore purple Doc Martens and a leather skirt – it is fair to say I was not a beauty – and went the entire six years of high school without a boyfriend.
+So I had to create my own interest somehow.
+He was short and smiling, and spoke with infectious passion about Shakespeare and Salinger; a glance of him in the corridor between history and double PE brightened many a dull day.